pvnjadhao/watir-demos/README.md

                                Browser Driver –>
                                     Browser

 **Test Runner**.
 In Ruby this can be MiniTest, RSpec or Cucumber.
-Most Watir users use RSpec by default, but Cucumber is popular for teams that are working in a Behavior Driven Development environment.
+It is responsible for running test suite.
+Most developers uses RSpec by default.

 **Test Code**.
-Whether Cucumber Steps or RSpec “it” blocks, the code here should be focused on succinctly representing the business requirement for the test.
-This is the higher level “what” code that references other objects (like page objects) for the actual implementation.
-Ruby is more readable than most languages, so name page objects and methods well and a quick skim will allow to the purpose of the test to be easily understood.
+If you are using Rspec then its an “it” blocks, the code here focused on representing the business requirement for the test.

 **Page Object**.
-This is where the implementation (“how”) code belongs.
-Page objects can represent an entire page, a modal, or a subset of a page (like a sidebar or a footer).
-Page objects are typically comprised of two things, the elements with their applicable locators, and the methods that represent the actions that a user can take on the page.
-Most of this code will be references to Watir objects.
+Page objects represent an entire page which is rendered on browser, a modal, or a subset of a page like a sidebar or a footer.
+The page object is nothing but the collection of html elements with selectors like classes, ids and data-attributes.

 **Watir Code**.
-Watir is designed for “Test Automation.”
-It takes the code in a page object and translates it into the series of applicable Selenium and JavaScript calls to accomplish the desired functionality.
-Watir attempts to understand the intention of the code in a test suite and tries to follow a “Do What I Mean” philosophy to accomplish it.
-Continue reading through the documentation to see how Watir makes writing tests fun and easy.
+Watir takes the code in a page object and translates it into the series of Selenium and JavaScript calls to simulate the user behaviour.

 **Selenium Code**.
 Selenium is designed for “Browser Automation.”
 It takes the higher focuses on the specific low level actions that can be taken on a browser.
-It implements a small number of locators and takes a “Do What I Say” approach.
-It translates idiomatic Ruby code into serialized json blobs to send along for further processing.
+It translates Ruby code into serialized json blobs to processing.

 **Selenium Server**.
-This isn’t necessary when driving browsers on the same computer as the code.
-To drive browsers on a remote computer, though, the commands need to be sent to one or more intermediary servers.
-The Selenium server can be set to act in a standalone mode, or can be set up as a grid with a server acting as a “hub” on one computer, and a server acting as a “node” on another computer.
+This is not necessary when driving browsers on the same computer as the code.
+Selenium servers are useful when you want drive a browser on remote computer.

 **Browser Drivers**.
-Because of the progress on the W3C WebDriver Specification, each major browser vendor (Google, Microsoft, Apple, and Mozilla) has committed to implementing their own driver for their respective browser.
-The driver is an executable file that lives on the same machine as the browser that is being automated.
-Read the Drivers documentation to see how to download and store the driver so that Selenium can find and use it.
-The driver accepts the standardized information from Selenium code and translates it into code needed by the particular browser to take the action specified.
+The driver is an executable file that present on the same machine where the browser.
+It takes command from selenium code and sends to browser and browser will perform the actions.

 **Browser**.
-The browser of your choice executes each command sent by the driver, and sends the results or errors back down this path to the test code.
+The browser of your choice executes each command sent by the driver, and sends the results or errors back to the test code.